11 Sep The Two Skin Complaints Dermatologists are Treating the Most Right Now

 There are thousands of skin conditions (really!), but right now dermatologists are seeing an increase in concerns over two common conditions: acne and rosacea.
 Refined MD is your local skin care expert in San Jose available to help you with all of your skin care concerns.
 A lot of people think of acne as a cosmetic complaint, but it’s actually a genuine and sometimes serious medical, dermatological condition.
 Severe acne, such as cystic acne, is painful, embarrassing, and can leave permanent scars that can only be addressed with laser skin resurfacing or chemical peels.

-It’s important to remember that acne is a medical condition first, but may be helped with esthetic services.
-If you’re struggling with acne, it’s critical to only work with a dermatological clinic that also offers esthetic services so you have a double whammy approach to your treatment.
+It’s important to remember that acne is a medical condition first, but may be helped with aesthetic services.
+If you’re struggling with acne, it’s critical to only work with a dermatological clinic that also offers aesthetic services so you have a double whammy approach to your treatment.
 Since acne is a medical condition, some approaches to treating it may be covered by your insurance.
 But why exactly is acne and rosacea seeming to pop up more often right now?

 Fight Acne in a Pandemic